Vermont License Requirements

 The Vermont Board of Medical Practice’s CMIE rules for re-licensure include a general requirement for 30 hours of AMA PRA Category 1 CreditsTM during each licensure cycle.
 This includes a minimum of one credit

-for hospice, palliative care and pain management services, as well as a minimum of two credits for prescribing controlled substances.
-The current two-year cycle runs from December 1, 2018 through November 30, 2020.
+for hospice, palliative care and pain management services, as well as a minimum of two credits for prescribing controlled substances (required only for licensees who have or have applied for DEA registration).
+The current two-year cycle runs from December 1, 2020 through November 30, 2022.

 however, but they do count toward the total 15-hour requirement.
 See some offerings listed below that offer these special credits.

 Vermont Medical Practice Board CME Tips & Information